NaiyanJones/naiyanjones.github.io/_posts/2024-06-09-what-project-management-qualification-civil-service.md

 A lot of big departments are moving away from PRINCE2 as it's a bit clunky and seen as outdated nowadays.
 APM qualifications tend to be cheaper and more practical.
 Such as the [APM Project Fundamentals Qualification](https://www.apm.org.uk/qualifications-and-training/project-management-fundamentals/)(PFQ) and the [Project Management Qualification](https://www.apm.org.uk/qualifications-and-training/project-management-qualification/) (PMQ)

-Key takeaway: Association of Project Management (AMP) qualifications are more practical, cheap, and quicker to do in the modern civil service.
+**Key takeaway:** Association of Project Management (AMP) qualifications are more practical, cheap, and quicker to do in the modern civil service.
-{: .notice--primary}
+{: .notice--info}

 This ignores standalone random qualifications in [Agile](https://www.gov.uk/service-manual/agile-delivery/agile-government-services-introduction), or whatever the newish [Government Campus](https://prospectus.governmentcampus.co.uk/02-project-delivery/) is pushing out for project delivery training and qualifications.